JaneliaSciComp/SongExplorer/README.md

 For some tasks it may be easier to write code instead of use the GUI-- tasks which require many tedious mouse clicks, for example, or simpler ones that must be performed repeatedly.
-To facilitate coding your analysis, DeepSong is structured such that each action button (`Detect`, `Misses`, `Activations`, etc.) is backed by a linux bash script.
+To facilitate coding your analysis, SongExplorer is structured such that each action button (`Detect`, `Misses`, `Activations`, etc.) is backed by a linux bash script.
 At the top of each script is documentation showing how to call it.
 Here, for example, is the interface for `Detect`:

-    $ $DEEPSONG_BIN head -n 8 /opt/deepsong/src/detect.sh
+    $ $SONGEXPLORER_BIN head -n 8 /opt/songexplorer/src/detect.sh
     #!/bin/bash

     # threshold an audio recording in both the time and frequency spaces